krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 Asynchronous methods have the benefit of running in the background- you don't need to stop current system processes to get them to work.
 Since they run in the background, they have no 'order' of operation and must be nested in each other.

+What essentially happens is that when a method like readFile is called, the callback is 'offloaded' to be run in the background and the program can continue like normal.

 This is a sample of what a callback for a readFile() function could look like.

 ```node